 Revenue Growth & Market Exposure

 Cisco is a Dividend Starter and has successfully raised its dividends each year since it started paying them in 2011.
-The company returned $23.6 billion to shareholders, comprising $6 billion of dividends and $17.7 billion of share repurchases in the last year.
+The company returned ~$27 billion to shareholders, comprising $6 billion in dividends and $20.7 billion of share repurchases in the last year.
 It has a good dividend growth record compounding them annually at an aggressive ~15% over the last five years.
-Its payout ratio is also safe at 53% and it last grew its dividend by more than 6%.
+Its payout ratio is also safe at 55% and it last grew its dividend by 12.9% annually.

 Cisco is also growing through acquisition and has made inorganic growth a key part of its strategy.
 It has acquired 200 companies in the last decade which has helped it expand into new horizons such as IoT, application intelligence, AI, hyperconvergence and SD-WAN.
 Cisco’s acquisition of Duo Security expanded its cloud security capabilities.
-It recently announced its intent to acquire CloudCherry which is a market leading customer experience management technology company.
 The company is well positioned to emerge as a winner from growing trends in automation, security, and analytics across the entire network infrastructure through both organic as well as inorganic growth.
 Cisco continues to invest in organic and inorganic innovation to position itself for the long term.

 DISCLOSURE: Please note that I may have a position in one or many of the holdings listed.
 For a complete list of my holdings, please see my Dividend Portfolio.